Eating out doesn’t have to cost a fortune, not when these Leeds eateries let you bring your own bottle.

 Polish street food specialists Smak! have their own rustic restaurant in Leeds, serving up recipes handed down through the generations.
 You can wash their kiełbasas, żureks and pierogis down with kompot, a traditional blend of simmered fruit, water and honey, but if you want something stronger, it’s BYOB.
-So grab a few beers, pay the £2 corkage charge and crack on.
+Corkage is free so grab a few beers – it’d be rude not to.

 Smak!
 The Polish Kitchen, 372 Kirkstall Road, Kirkstall, Leeds, West Yorkshire, LS4 2HQ.

 At Blue Tiger, flavour is king.
 You’ll find a fusion of Indian, Bangladeshi and even Persian dishes on the menu, from Butter Chicken Curry to Goan Tiger Prawns and Lucknow Lamb Chops.
 But when it comes to drinks, the decision is all yours.
 It’s BYOB all the way, so pick a favourite and bring it with you.

 Blue Tiger, 16 Ganners Hill, Bramley, Leeds, West Yorkshire, LS13 2NZ.